federicotdn/verb/README.md

 This guide assumes that you're using <kbd>C-c C-r</kbd> as the prefix key for all Verb commands, and that you're also getting started with Org mode.

+All public (and private) variables and functions in the Verb package are documented.
+If you wish to know more about one of them, use <kbd>C-h v</kbd> and <kbd>C-h f</kbd> respectively.

 ### Writing Request Specifications
 After setting up Verb, begin by creating a new `guide.org` file.
 In the example file, add the following contents: